bretfunk/quantified-self/README.md

 1. Clone this repository

-2. Change into the `quantified-self` directory
+2. CD into the `quantified-self` directory

 3. Run
 ```npm build```